quantumsnowball/workspace/niri/README.md

 paru -S noctalia-shell
 ```

+Noctalia uses specific fork of quickshell, which is like a minified version called `quickshell-qs`.

 ## dms shell
 ```
 sudo pacman -Syu niri xwayland-satellite xdg-desktop-portal-gnome xdg-desktop-portal-gtk alacritty paru -S dms-shell-bin matugen cava qt6-multimedia-ffmpeg systemctl --user add-wants niri.service dms
 ```

+DMS must use the official quickshell, cannot not share the same quickshell with noctalia which is a minified version.

 ## startup time